dankuck/dankuck.github.io/_posts/2017-03-31-command-only-language.md

 Anything you say in command-only languages like computer languages must make your expectations clear.

-Here are some translations from normal English into command-only English.
+Here are some translations from complete English into command-only English.
 They all start with "Hey you" because otherwise the imperative tense is sometimes ambiguous in English, and because it's funnier.

 ```
 English: I need a drink of water.